gibilogic/zoo-techdata/README.md

 zoo-techdata
 ============

-A custom element for ZOO by YOOtheme.
+A custom element for ZOO by YOOtheme (http://www.yootheme.com).
 Provides a simple way to add a specification table to an item.

 ## Preface